1973 Bangladeshi general election: Vote share by district

 All 300 members of the parliament were men, and 15 additional seats were reserved for women.
 These women members were not directly elected; instead, they were chosen by the parliament and affiliated with the Awami League.
 Of the parliament members, 32% were lawyers, 20% were in business, 13% were agriculturalists, 12% were social workers and trade unionists, 9% were doctors, 6% were teachers, 6% were journalists, 1% were engineers, and 1% were students.

+Reaction

+The prime minister of India, Indira Gandhi and the British prime minister Edward Heath congratulated Sheikh Mujib on his electoral victory.

 Aftermath

 The election results demoralized the opposition parties.
 Afterward, the National Awami Party (Muzaffar) and the Communist Party of Bangladesh went back to seek an alliance with the Awami League and formed a unified front called Gono Oikya Jote.
 The National Awami Party (Bhashani) tried and failed to launch a mass movement against the Awami League.
 However, Jatiya Samajtantrik Dal proved to be a strong force against the regime.
 Various left-wing factions also continued to oppose the government.

 The popularity of Mujib, which played a crucial role in the Awami League's victory, led to a significant centralization of power within his inner circle, consisting of close relatives and companions.
 The Jatiya Sangsad had minimal involvement in policy formation, as Mujib and his associates managed even routine matters.
 The overwhelming victory of the Awami League was further overshadowed by the implementation of repressive special powers and activities of the Rakkhi Bahini, a group of government-armed vigilantes with judicial immunity.
 This group targeted anyone who opposed the Awami League or its affiliated parties.
 By the end of 1974 there were approximately 30,000 political prisoners and all criticism of the government in the public media was silenced by law, and a state of emergency was declared.
 Political assassinations became increasingly common, with around 5,000 reported in the year 1974 according to government estimates.
 Several prominent opposition leaders, including Siraj Sikder (the founder of the Proletarian Party of East Bengal) and Mosharraf Hossain (the founding vice-president of the JSD), were assassinated.

 As the political and economic conditions of the country worsened, Mujib's popularity started to erode, and he started to face widespread criticism.
 In February 1975, Mujib revoked the constitution, assumed dictatorial powers and banned all political parties except for his newly formed party, Bangladesh Krishak Sramik Awami League.
 Within two years of the first general election, Bangladesh had ceased to be a democratic country.